-Of course, your teams are building containers that layer content on top of the public container images you download.
+Your teams are building containers that layer content on top of the public container images you download.
 You need to manage access to, and promotion of, the downloaded container images and the internally built images the same way you manage other types of binaries.
-There are a number of private registries that support storage of container images.
-We recommend selecting a private registry that helps you automate policies for the use of container images stored in the registry.
+A number of private registries support storage of container images-we recommend selecting a private registry that helps you automate policies for the use of stored container images.